usnistgov/ns3-mxr/README.md

 - A static 5G Base Station (BS), with 10 different positional scenarios provided.
 - The 5G UE, simulating the surgeon's movements and gaze patterns during surgery.

-The operational room's 3D model, with dimensions 5.75m x 5.48m x 2.8m, serves as the environment for our simulations.
+The operational room's 3D model, with dimensions 5.75 m x 5.48 m x 2.8 m, serves as the environment for our simulations.
 Below is a visualization showing the BS's ten different positions across the scenarios, with stars indicating the surgeon's primary focus points.

 ![A visualization of the different topologies](topologies.png)